 Choices and More Choices

-Adults can become members of Rotary, Jaycees, Chamber of Commerce, Shriners, Knights of Columbus, a professional organization tailored to their specific field, or any number of local civic organizations, clubs, church organizations, or athletic leagues.
+Adults can become members of Rotary, Jaycees and Chamber of Commerce.
+They can be Shriners, Knights of Columbus, a professional organization tailored to their specific field/.
+Or, any number of local civic organizations, clubs, church organizations, or athletic leagues.

 Never Enough Time

-The problem is that there are only a finite number of days in a week, a month, or a year.
-In business, if a consumer does not purchase your product THIS time, you still have an opportunity to sell them your product or service NEXT time.
-With associations and organizations, there may or may not be a next time.
+With marketing associations and marketing organizations, there may or may not be a next time.
 In many cases, once an individual chooses his or her organization, they stay with it for a long period of time, sometimes forever.

-He has a number of choices: Rotary, Lions Club, his local chapter of the Ad Club, any number of church groups, and numerous unmentioned local groups like the Jaycees or Chamber of Commerce.
-As is the case with most groups, each organization want their membership to be as devoted and active as possible in the group, effectively precluding most members from joining and being active in other groups, especially after one factors, work and family into the equation.
+As is the case with most groups and the efforts at marketing associations, each organization want their membership to be as devoted and active as possible.
+Effectively precluding most members from joining and being active in other groups.
+Especially after one factors, work and family into the equation.